-The description that follows is mostly the same as that in Appendix F of the national report [19], but as it contains a number of province-specific assumptions, we repeat it here for convenience.
+The description that follows is mostly the same as that in Appendix F of the national report [57], but as it contains a number of province-specific assumptions, we repeat it here for convenience.

 We adopt a Bayesian approach to estimating the true rate of viral suppression from a number of data sources.
-For each province, we assume that the odds of viral suppression is proportional to the odds of viral suppression estimated using data from South African cohorts participating in the International epidemiology Databases to Evaluate AIDS (IeDEA) collaboration [56].
+For each province, we assume that the odds of viral suppression is proportional to the odds of viral suppression estimated using data from South African cohorts participating in the International epidemiology Databases to Evaluate AIDS (IeDEA) collaboration [58].
 This constant of proportionality (or odds ratio) is assumed to differ by province.
 In addition, we assume for each province that there is an odds ratio relating the odds of viral suppression in patients with unrecorded viral loads to that in patients with recorded viral loads.
 We follow a two-step Bayesian updating approach in estimating these two parameters.
 In the first step (described in section 3.3.1), only the TIER data are used in the model fitting.
-In the second step (described in section 3.3.3), the posterior estimate of the IeDEA bias from the first step becomes the prior distribution for the IeDEA bias in the second step, and the Thembisa model is fitted to other HIV data sources.
+In the second step locomes the prior distribution for the IeDEA bias in the second step, and the Thembisa model is fitted to other HIV data sources.
 Note that in the second step it is not necessary to include the uncertainty regarding the bias due to missing data, because this bias affects only the interpretation of the TIER data, and the TIER data on viral suppression are not included in the second step.